- To wash a dog’s face, you’ll need clean, warm water, a soft washcloth, and a gentle soap or shampoo.

 What to Avoid When Cleaning Your Dog

 Now that you know what to do with your dog, you can figure out what not to do.
 You should definitely avoid getting water in your dog’s ears or eyes when possible, and you need to go out of your way to avoid getting shampoo in either of those places.
 Take some time to ensure that you don’t yell at your dog while he or she is in the bath, and certainly keep your dog away from any products meant for humans.
 Cleaning your dog’s face should be simple, as long as you pay attention to what you’re doing.
+Follow my guide and your dog will have a happy bath time experience every time.

 Frequently Asked Questions